December 30, 2013

 Shark Anatomy

-The last part of our itinerary is Shark Anatomy, I thought they will discuss shark but we ended up watching a magic show.
+The last part of our itinerary is Shark Anatomy, I thought they would discuss sharks but we ended up watching a magic show.

-Comparing my first and last experience, I enjoyed the first visit because it was not crowded and no time pressure.
+Comparing my first and last experiences, I enjoyed the first visit because it was not crowded, and no time pressure.

 December 14, 2013